KhronosGroup/glTF-Tutorials/PBR/README.md

 * Finally, the details for how light scatters can be described using **distribution functions**, which entail how light is likely to be distributed in certain directions based on the physical properties of the surface.
 This can be anything from an equal scatter in all directions to a perfect reflection in a single direction.

 To help better understand the kinds of BSDFs that occur, we can consider two general types...
 * **BRDFs** (Bidirectional Reflectance Distribution Functions) specifically correspond to BSDFs that describe how light is _reflected_ from a surface.
 This reflected light refers to the colors we see coming directly from a surface.
 At this point, it is normal to ask something along the lines of the following: If I shine a white light at a banana, why does it appear yellow instead of white?
 This is because not all light is just reflected from a surface.
 While surfaces reflect light of certain colors (wavelengths), they absorb or transmit the remaining energy.
-For bananas, red and green light is reflected while blue light is absorbed.
+For bananas, wavelengths in the yellow spectrum are mainly reflected while other wavelengths are absorbed.
 * **BTDFs** (Bidirectional Transmittance Distribution Functions) specifically correspond to BSDFs that describe how light is _transmitted_ through a surface.
 This can be seen in examples such as glass and plastics where we can see light that has traveled through the surface.

 There exist other types of density functions that account for effects such as subsurface scattering (the effect in which light enters a material and bounces around before exiting again in some other position and direction).